US Sports

 RP

-The Rangers made a number of transactions Monday, and moving Garcia to the 60-day IL opened a spot on the 40-man roster.
-He landed on the 15-day IL in late April due to left shoulder inflammation, and he's been doing light work in a throwing program since early May.
+The Rangers made a number of transactions Monday, and moving Garcia to the 60-day IL opened a spot on the 40-man roster for left-hander Robby Ahlstrom, who was called up from Triple-A Round Rock.
+Since being placed on the 15-day IL in late April due to left rotator cuff inflammation, Garcia has been doing light work in his throwing program since early May.
 He's not eligible to be reinstated from the IL until late June, but the Rangers will have a better sense of Garcia's recovery timeline once he progresses to throwing bullpen sessions.

 Carter Baumler